ubitquity/unanimity/README.md

    "transfered":"86665612b0b232cb14f8605473d3a7e0d2f303ff7003c6f8916fdc4f"
 }
 ```
-Data are stored in custom contract, in its only sttic field, as serialized JSON string (in order to make contract elastic, in sense no ingerention in solidity is required to store additional data – all the required changes can be done by performing quite standard changes in model and serializer).
+Data is stored in a custom contract, in its only static field, as serialized JSON string (in order to make contract elastic, in sense no ingerention in solidity is required to store additional data).
+All the required changes can be done by performing quite standard changes in model and serializer).

 It is possible to switch to [ERC721](https://medium.com/crypto-currently/the-anatomy-of-erc721-e9db77abfc24) tokens with ease, but they seem to be a way too complex as it comes to the current needs.

 #### Prerequirements and technology
-API was developed in Python programing language, utilizing [Django REST framework](http://www.django-rest-framework.org/), as well as [web3.py](https://github.com/ethereum/web3.py) interface for interacting with the Ethereum blockchain and ecosystem.
-Apart from these and other python-related requirements (cf. _requirements.txt_ file) two additional application have two be installed in target system, namely:
+API was developed in Python programming language, utilizing [Django REST framework](http://www.django-rest-framework.org/), as well as [web3.py](https://github.com/ethereum/web3.py) interface for interacting with the Ethereum blockchain and ecosystem.
+Apart from these and other python-related requirements (cf. _requirements.txt_ file) two additional applications have to be installed in target system, namely:
-- the [solc Solidity compiler](http://solidity.readthedocs.io/en/v0.4.21/installing-solidity.html) (used to compile smart contract before they are signed and send),
+- the [solc Solidity compiler](http://solidity.readthedocs.io/en/v0.4.21/installing-solidity.html) (used to compile smart contracts before they are signed and sent),
-- [geth](https://geth.ethereum.org/) or equivalent interface for running a full ethereum node (since contract has to be signed using private key, for security purposes external services such as [Infura](https://infura.io/) do not provide this functionality).
+- [geth](https://geth.ethereum.org/) or equivalent interface for running a Full Ethereum Node (since contract has to be signed using a private key, for security purposes external services such as [Infura](https://infura.io/) do not provide this functionality).

-After installing geth type `geth account new` in order to create an account that will be used for sending contract-related transactions to network.
+After installing geth type `geth account new` in order to create an account that will be used for sending contract-related transactions to the network.
 Account's keyfile and password should be provided in configuration file for proper system functioning (type `geth account list` to find out where is the relevant keystore file located).

 #### Running, testing, API documentation
 In order to install python requirements type `pip install -r requirements.txt`.